This guide will show you how to convert a single-language iOS application, built with Xcode, into a multilingual application.

 - Integrating the resource files back in the application.

-Since iPhones are multilingual by design, once your application is available in multiple languages, the phone already knows what to do.
-It will display the GUI texts in the right language, according to the phone’s language setting.
+Since iOS apps are multilingual by design, once your application is available in multiple languages, the device already knows what to do.
+It will display the GUI texts in the right language, according to the devices’s language setting.

-All iPhone applications are built using Unicode texts, encoded as UTF-16.
-The iPhone simulator supports this format and will allow you to preview your translated application.
+All iOS applications are built using Unicode texts, encoded as UTF-16.
+The iPhone and iPad simulators support this format and will allow you to preview your translated application.

 Xcode needs to know that your project includes multilingual resource files.